Editor's note: Some of the included videos are not safe for work.

 - DJ Lonnie Battle has played local nightclubs, house parties and recreation centers for more than two decades.
 Lonnie B. also has a radio show on iPower 92.1 and serves as a member of Heavy Hitters, a national group of tastemakers that includes Kanye West.

-What’s more challenging is ramping up the promotion side, Fritz says.
+What’s more challenging for him is the promotional side, Fritz says.

 Regarding Epic Fest, Octavion says other venues simply price him out.
-After one venue quoted him a price that he felt was exceedingly high — $6,000 and a $3,000 bar guarantee — Octavion reached out to other promoters to combat the negative stereotyping for shows.
-This is leading to increased efforts to self-police local hip-hop events so that a few bad apples don’t ruin the tree, he says.
+After one venue quoted him a price that he felt was exceedingly high — $6,000 and a $3,000 bar guarantee — Octavion reached out to other promoters to combat the negative stereotyping.
+This is leading to increased efforts to self-police hip-hop events so that a few bad apples don’t ruin the tree, he says.

-Octavion says that many artists feel trapped in Richmond because the king-making power resides in big-city hip-hop media outlets — major radio stations and media such as XXL, Fader and the Source — which put less value on artists from a smaller market.
+Still, Octavion explains that many artists feel trapped in Richmond because the king-making power resides in big-city hip-hop media outlets.
+Major radio stations and media such as XXL, Fader and the Source put less value on artists from a smaller market.
 “The major outlets for the genre are New York, Atlanta, Miami, L.A.,” he says.
 “Anything and everything is limited for hip-hop in Richmond.”

-He says those who gain success in the industry, such as Skillz, are besieged with requests for help, even though he received little himself when he lived in Richmond.
+And those who gain a level of success in the industry, such as Skillz, are besieged with requests for help, even though he received little when he lived in Richmond.

 The event was created by veteran DJ Lonnie B., who’s on air at iPower 92.1, and Kelli Lemon, who works at iPower as well as Kiss-FM.
 They say a cult following has developed and they’ve even taken the show on the road to Raleigh, North Carolina.